andreixk/notes-about-vuejs/README.md

 A [mixin](http://vuejs.org/guide/mixins.html) is **not** a child of an element - it **is** the element.
 As such, doing things like `$dispatch` and `$broadcast` from within a mixin will not trigger events on the element itself.
 To trigger an event on the element you must use `$emit`.

 ### Nuance 2 - filters, bitwise operators
-[Filters](http://vuejs.org/api/#Filters) are awesome, but if you need to do bitwise operations, you're out of luck: either use fancy tricks or create a function.
+[Filters](http://vuejs.org/api/#Filters) are awesome, but if you need to do a bitwise OR operation, you're out of luck: either use fancy tricks or create a function.
 example:

 ```javascript